FrenkelS/keensource456tandy/README.md

 It includes Tandy music.
 There's also a version for MCGA with smooth palette fading.
 And EGA and CGA versions that feature the same Tandy music.
+The EGA version also has smooth palette fading when a VGA card is detected.

 If the graphics get corrupted in the Tandy version while playing one or two levels, like in [this video](https://youtu.be/zyuhOdDRiHk?t=6211), you don't have enough video memory allocated.
 This version of the game needs 32k of video memory.